Waves in General Relativistic Two-fluid Plasma around a Schwarzschild Black Hole

 {\bf \qquad 10.
 Concluding Remarks} \\ We have made an analytical study of transverse and longitudinal waves in an ideal relativistic two-fluid plasma, to advance some results obtained by different authors and to include corrections due to effects of general relativity.

-Considering the transverse electromagnetic and longitudinal oscillations the dispersion curves are described by different analytical formulas.
-It follows from our analysis that one Alfv\'en and high frequency electromagnetic wave modes are exist in high and low frequency limits.
-This results are is in agreement with the results of SK \cite{four} for ultrarelativistic limit and of Daniel and Tajima \cite{ten} for general relativity.
-For very low or negligible frequency, the plasmas are unstable, i.e., damped and growing modes exist.
-Similar instabilities of a relativistic plasma were found by Mikhailovskii \cite{thirty one}, and Zaslavskii and Moiseev \cite{thirty two}.
-The same conclusion also follows from the numerical calculations of Buzzi et al \cite{twenty five}.
+Considering the transverse electromagnetic oscillations the dispersion curve are described by different analytical formulas.
+It follows from our analysis that one purely real Alfv\'en and high frequency electromagnetic modes are exist in high and low frequency limits.
+This results are is in agreement with the results of SK \cite{ten} for ultrarelativistic limit and of Daniel and Tajima \cite{ten} for general relativity.
+For very low or negligible frequency, damped and growing modes exist and the same conclusion also follows from the numerical calculations of Buzzi et al \cite{twenty five}.

-For longitudinal oscillations, only one high frequency dispersion curve exist in high frequency limit as was investigated by SK \cite{four} for ultrarelativistic case.
-For a very low frequency, damped and growing modes exist like the transverse electromagnetic waves closed to the horizon.
-These results are essentially agree with the results of analytical and numerical studies carried out respectively by Mikhailovskii \cite{thirty one} and Godfrey et al. \cite{thirty three}.
+For longitudinal oscillations, transonic radius begins to play a significant role.
+There exists only one real high frequency dispersion curve in high and low frequency limits as was found by SK in ultrarelativistic limit.
+For a very low frequency, damped and growing modes exist like the transverse electromagnetic waves.
 The presence of damped modes demonstrates that energy is being drained from the waves by the gravitational field and growing modes point out clearly that the gravitational field is, in fact, feeding energy into the waves.

+I am grateful to the anonymous referee for pointing out some mistakes and ambiguities in the first version of this manuscript and for giving me some references to improve the structure of this paper.
+I am glad to acknowledge the Editor Dr. Ronald C. Davision for sending me a paper related to this work.